abaybektursun/Rachael/README.md

 - [ ] Fix the server OpenCV issue
 - [ ] Port the server to Windows
 - [ ] Add ability to add new contacts
+- [ ] Create pure JavaFX animation rather than CSS or GIF
 - [ ] Complete unit testing